AlexD29/EMOF-WEB-Project/README.md

 ### 3.3 Software Interfaces
 SQL Lite for Database to keep user accounts and their forms.
 ## System Features
-### 4.0 System Feature 1
-Don’t really say “System Feature 1.”
-State the feature name in just a few words.
-4.1.1   Description and Priority
- Provide a short description of the feature and indicate whether it is of High, Medium, or Low priority.
-You could also include specific priority component ratings, such as benefit, penalty, cost, and risk (each rated on a relative scale from a low of 1 to a high of 9).
-4.1.2   Stimulus/Response Sequences
- List the sequences of user actions and system responses that stimulate the behavior defined for this feature.
-These will correspond to the dialog elements associated with use cases.
-4.1.3   Functional Requirements
- Itemize the detailed functional requirements associated with this feature.
-These are the software capabilities that must be present in order for the user to carry out the services provided by the feature, or to execute the use case.
-Include how the product should respond to anticipated error conditions or invalid inputs.
-Requirements should be concise, complete, unambiguous, verifiable, and necessary.
-Use “TBD” as a placeholder to indicate when necessary information is not yet available.

-Each requirement should be uniquely identified with a sequence number or a meaningful tag of some kind.

 ### 4.1 Filling out the form
 #### 4.1.1 Description
 The user fills in the form using the Plutchick wheel and/or expressing himself in his own words.